tilt-dev/tilt.build/blog/_posts/2021-11-04-docker-build-alternatives.md

 [Ko](https://github.com/google/ko#install) is an image builder aimed at Go apps.
 Go apps are particularly ill-suited for `docker build`.
 The Go toolchain is well-optimized to run locally and builds a single binary.
 Ko builds your Go app locally, then packs it into an image.
+No build containers or VMs needed!

 A while back, I wrote a small extension that lets you use `ko` in Tilt.
 Here's what it looks like: